 I have recently discovered this one as a friend was talking about his wife earning £50 for half-hour surveys in central London.
 It turns out, you can take part in surveys online too!

 The money won’t be as great but it can definitely be a nice income boost from the comfort of your couch.
-Universities and companies are always on the look out for people behaviour and needs.
-So they will pay someone to get answers and it will be anonymized.
+Universities and companies are always on the lookout for people behaviour and needs.
+So they will pay someone to get answers and it will be anonymised.

 Prolific.ac is the company I’ve used and it was pretty straightforward.
 Here’s how it works.